Blockchain is being compared with the “network of networks,” and rightly so, as the traits are similar.

 Blockchain is still finding a sweet spot to interconnect, and there are multiple ways—cross-chains, proxy tokens, sidechains, and swaps— that enable interconnection among different blockchain networks.
 Still, interconnecting is not simple and requires a tremendous effort to reach to a constructive level.

-Solving Interoperability Using the HCL CoTrust Blockchain Platform
+Solving Interoperability Using the HCLTech CoTrust Blockchain Platform

-The representation below depicts HCL’s overall CoTrust Blockchain Platform.
+The representation below depicts HCLTech’s overall CoTrust Blockchain Platform.

 CoTrust is a blockchain platform that supports multiple blockchain engines.
 These are part of its foundation layer, which comprises preconfigured services that interact with the blockchain engines.